NishitHada/ZeroCross/README.md

 Call replay api, effectively resetting the board.

 **NOTE-**
-Only Player 1, who has created the room, can choose between Quit Game and Replay Game.
+Only the player who has played last can choose between Quit Game and Replay Game.